vinumaradana/cse15l-lab-reports/lab-report-1.md

 If this error still progresses, ask for help.

 But, after trying multiple times and waiting for about an hour or so, I successfully logged in and received the following message.
-Note: You can open a new terminal in VS Code by using the "Ctrl + `" keyboard shortcut.
+Note: You can open a new terminal in VS Code by using the Ctrl + backtick keyboard shortcut.
 And, you can log out of the remote server in your terminal by running the command `exit` or using the Ctrl + D keyboard shortcut.

 ![Image](log.png)